GrayDevs/GrayDevs.github.io/README.md

 ![version](https://badgen.net/badge/Version/~0.1/cyan)
 ![licence](https://badgen.net/badge/Licence/no_licence/blue)

+The goal was to create a website that would classified Wikipedia data using a Triple-store database linked to the wikidata project.
+The classification process was based on a simplified version of the ranking algorithms used by search engines such as bing or duckduckgo.

-Obviously, github.io does not support PHP, to see the website, install a web server and put those files into the root.
+*Nota :* Obviously, github.io does not support PHP, to see the website, install a web server and put those files into the root.
-If you are a beginner, I recommand to use EasyPHP-Webserver/Devserver which pack everythings you need.
+If you are a beginner, I recommend to use EasyPHP-Webserver/Devserver which pack everything you need.

 ## Understanding the concepts